 Christian Community and Tradition

 In Term 2, students will consider the meaning and importance of the Bible and the Church for different groups of Christians, such as liberal, conservative or fundamentalist interpretation.

 What is it like to be Jewish?

-The final unit in Year 9 asks students to study Judaism's foundation, culture, beliefs and practices in preparation for studies on the Holocaust in Year 10.
+In Term 3 students study Judaism's foundation, culture, beliefs and practices in preparation for studies on the Holocaust in Year 10.
 They will explore the historical background of the important concept of covenant; look at kashrut and Shabbat and examine the importance of rites of passage such as Brit Milah and Bar Mitzvah.

 This year of study aims to stimulate students' interest in further big questions in life, as well as providing opportunities for spiritual development.